hartmantis/spotify-chef/README.md

 Requirements
 ============

-This cookbook supports both OS X and Windows.
+This cookbook supports both OS X and Windows, as well as Spotify's unsupported packages for Ubuntu/Debian.

 Usage
 =====